A next-generation, precision-targeted GABAA positive allosteric modulator (PAM) for the treatment of focal (partial-onset) seizures

 This profile is expected to facilitate sustained efficacy with chronic dosing and a favorable safety and tolerability profile that minimizes many of the risks and side effects associated with α1-mediated GABAergic transmission.
 The bioavailability and receptor occupancy of ENX-101 were engineered to deliver a best-in-class pharmacologic profile.
 It may also be used synergistically with other antiseizure medications.4

-In clinical studies, ENX-101 was well-tolerated with once-daily, oral dosing without a need for dose titration and demonstrated evidence of persistent target engagement predictive of antiseizure efficacy.
-The Phase 2 study (ENACT) is designed to assess ENX-101 for the treatment of focal seizures.4
+In clinical studies, ENX-101 was well-tolerated with once-daily, oral dosing without a need for dose titration and demonstrated evidence of persistent target engagement predictive of antiseizure efficacy.4

 Drug-resistant seizures are inherently difficult to manage5 — new treatment approaches with enhanced efficacy and improved tolerability may improve patient outcomes